 You had a big decision to make when you were all of 18 or 19 years old.
 You were supposed to decide what to do with the rest of your life.

 But life doesn’t work that way.
 You don’t work that way.

 You are a dynamic creature who grows and changes with age and experience.
-So it makes perfect sense that your career will grow and change too.
+So it makes perfect sense that your life and career will grow and change too.

-Your career doesn’t have to be broken in order to reach out for career coaching.
 You don’t have to be at a point where you hate your job.
 Maybe it just doesn’t fit you very well anymore.
 Or maybe you just want to try something different.
+Or maybe you’re caught up in the rat race and looking for more fulfillment.
 It’s time for a change.

-There are a number of reasons why you may want to reach out to a career coach.
+There are a number of reasons why you may want to reach out for coaching.

 IT’S DILEMMAS LIKE

 - I’m totally burnt out and have no idea what to do about it.